The cause of itchy bottom is not always known. However, it can

-If you have had unprotected sex, and you think that there may be a chance that you have an STI, you should visit your local sexual health or genito-urinary medicine (GUM) clinic.
-Staff at the clinic can test you for STIs and provide you with further treatment and advice.
+If you have had unprotected sex and you think there may be a chance you have an STI, you should visit your local sexual health clinic for advice, testing and, if necessary, treatment.

 Gastrointestinal conditions that may cause an itchy bottom include:

-anal fissure - a tear or ulcer (open sore) that develops in the lining of the anal canal
+- anal fissure - a tear or ulcer (open sore) that develops in the lining of the anal canal

 In rare cases, an itchy bottom can be a symptom of a gastrointestinal cancer, such as anal cancer or bowel cancer.